jeffreytsai1122/Data_Analysis---Social_Media_Analysis/README.md

 Brands that stay authentic to their values build stronger communities than those chasing visibility.

-(The data visualized results and conclusions can be found in the report)
+(The data visualized results and conclusions can be found in the report) (This is a master degree course project in UIUC)